CoffeeVCV/CoffeeVCV/README.md

 2. Set some counters to non zero values.
 3. Press or trigger Start

-Once started, on each clock pulse the counters will start to countdown.
+Once started, on each clock pulse the first counter will start to countdown.
 Counters are prioritized, from top to bottom.
-Once a counter reaches zero, the next coundown with start.
+Once a counter reaches zero, the next counter will start to countdown.
-Each time a counter decreases, a pulse is sen to it's trigger and gate, and also the global trigger and gate.
+Each time a counter decreases, a pulse is sent to it's trigger and gate, and also the global trigger and gate.
-On the last count of the last couhter, the End Of Cycle trigger will pulse.
+On the last count of the last counter, the End Of Cycle trigger will pulse.
-If the mode swicth is set ot Once, antgher start trigger is needed to start again.
+If the mode swicth is set ot Once, another start trigger is needed to restart the process.

 If the mode it set to loop, it will start automatically on the next clock pulse.

 In the following example there are two counters configured.